 This course is offered as both a BA (Hons) and FdA.
 Students studying the FdA will have the option of progressing onto the final year of the BA (Hons) at the end of year 2.

 Studying Hospitality and Tourism Management opens the door to a variety of sought-after careers including resort management, travel consultancy, tourist attractions and hotel management.

 The hospitality industry is increasingly focused on international visitors and is looking for ways to partner with the tourism industry.
 Managers with knowledge of both sectors, and an ability to tailor hospitality services for overseas visitors, are in great demand in the UK and overseas.
 You will gain valuable work experience during a 12-month paid placement at a carefully chosen hospitality and tourism destination.

-- You will have the opportunity to go on a 12-month paid placement in order to experience the industry first-hand.
-You will not incur tuition fees during the 12-month placement.
+- Compulsory paid placement - You will undertake a 12-month paid placement to experience the industry first-hand and gain valuable work experience.
+You will not incur tuition fees during the placement

-- There is a compulsory overseas residential trip in which you will take part in a tailored destination management field study.
-The cost of this residential visit is included in the course fees.
+- Overseas residential trips - You will take part in a tailored destination management field study.
+Previous destinations have included New York, Copenhagen and Athens.
+The cost of this residential visit is included in the course fees

 Our open days are designed to give you as much information as possible about UCB and the areas you are interested in studying.
 Come along and we may make you an offer on the day.